Garcinia humilis: Appearance

-The achacha has an appealing colour and form and is decorative.
-It is egg-shaped, up to 6 cm long by 4 cm in diameter.
+The achacha is egg-shaped and up to 6 cm long by 4 cm in diameter.
 It takes on a reddish-orange shade when mature.
 There is usually one significant coffee-coloured seed, but larger fruit may have more than one seed.

 Eating the fruit

 The taste is strongly sweet and tart, with more citrus-like acidity than the purple mangosteen.
 The rather tough, bitter rind can be split open with a knife or with the teeth, and the edible part of the fruit consumed with the seed.

 The Queensland Department of Agriculture, Fisheries and Forestry has found that the fruit keeps well for four to six weeks as long as it stays out of the fridge.
 It recommends storing the fruit at 15 to 20 degrees Celsius with a high relative humidity.
 If these conditions are not met, the fruit will shrivel.

 The glossy orange rinds of the achacha may be put in a blender with water.
 Once pureed and then strained to remove all of the solids, this liquid may be diluted and sweetened to one's taste, then chilled for a refreshing summer drink.